Last Updated on

 The Lullaby Earth Breeze and Lullaby Earth Wisp both have the MADE SAFE® seal.
 That means they’re made with safe-for-your-family ingredients.
-They’re also GREENGUARD® Gold certified.
+They’re also GREENGUARD® Gold certified, which means you don’t have to worry about VOC emissions.
 And they meet the UL Environmental Certification Program’s formaldehyde-free standard.

 Impressive, right?
 And super reassuring when you’re trying to decide on a toxin-free crib mattress.

 Yet, a quick look at the Lullaby Earth website shows it to be thin on info.
 As a research-loving mom, I don’t only want to know a mattress meets federal and state flammability standards.
 I want to know how they meet those standards.
 Without flame retardant chemicals.

 Unlike breathable crib mattress manufacturers, Lullaby Earth doesn’t offer that info.

 Thankfully, my baby doesn’t sleep on information.
 And there’s still a lot to love about the Lullaby Earth breathable crib mattresses.